Suspend work for minutes or months while you wait for a human (or agent) to weigh in, then resume exactly where you left off.

 try:

-handle = resonate.options(target="process-group-b").begin_rpc(
+handle = resonate.options(target="process-y").begin_rpc(

 "write_once_id", func="bar", arg="hello world"